jtefftHiTS/blank-software-website/docs/index.md

 has_children: true
 description: ""
 hero_heading: "SOFTWARE NAME"
-hero_body: "A software that does this thing"
+hero_body: "A software that does X and Y"
 hero_ctas:
   - label: "OVERVIEW"
     link: "overview/"